 Website / Address: Troll Ave N, Seattle, WA 98103, USA

+If you want something interesting, the Fremont Troll is one of the best things to do in Seattle.
 Created in 1990, the Fremont Troll is a public sculpture in the Fremont

 This 18-feet high troll under the bridge is based on a Scandinavian (Norwegian) folklore, Billy Goat’s Gruff, where three goats had to cross a bridge to get food but there’s a fearsome and hideous troll underneath it.